Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'Reset tracked usage for one entity under a usage limit', specifying it changes accumulated usage for that entity only, distinguishing it from sibling tools like list_usage_limit_entities and update_usage_limit.
+The description clearly states the action 'Reset tracked usage for one entity under a usage limit' with specific verb and resource.
+It distinguishes from sibling tools like 'list_usage_limit_entities' by mentioning it changes accumulated usage for that entity only.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.